Electronics engineer

 You'll usually be offered in-service training by your employer and short courses for specific needs may be available.
 It's important to check what your employer offers as you might need to seek out opportunities yourself.

 Many firms encourage working towards incorporated (IEng) or chartered (CEng) engineer status.
-These are internationally-recognised qualifications that are awarded by the Engineering Council and achieving them improves your career prospects and earning potential.
+These are internationally-recognised qualifications that are awarded by the Engineering Council.
+Achieving them improves your career prospects and earning potential as it shows you’re working at a certain level of skill and knowledge.

-You'll need to be a member of a professional body, such as the IET, and you must be able to demonstrate a certain level of competence and professional activity.
+You'll need to be a member of a professional body, such as the Institution of Engineering and Technology (IET), and you must be able to meet a certain set of criteria.
 For more information see Engineering Council - Professional Registration.

 Career prospects